bringg/teleport/rfd/0203-database-healthchecks.md

 When the database is updated, it will be deregistered and then re-registered, effectively restarting its health checker and health status.

-DB agents will also watch `health_check` resources.
+DB agents will also watch `health_check_config` resources.

-When `health_check` resources are created, deleted, or updated, the DB agent will reevaluate the `health_check` label selectors for each registered database.
+When `health_check_config` resources are created, deleted, or updated, the DB agent will reevaluate the `health_check_config` label selectors for each registered database.

 If the health check settings for a database change, then its current health checker, if any, will be stopped, and a new health checker may be started.